piotr-czarnecki07/task-tracker/readme.md

 # How to Use

-### Windows
+1. Have Python 3.10+ installed

-1. Open Terminal at main.py directory
+2. Open Terminal at main.py directory
-2. Type `main.py` followed by one of the avaliable commands
+3. Type `main.py` followed by one of the avaliable commands

 # Commands